-It’s just that you’re addicted to the feel-good chemicals produced in your brain as opposed to crack cocaine or whatever Uncle Skippy mixed up in his bathtub.
+It’s just that you’re addicted to the feel-good chemicals produced in your brain as opposed to crack cocaine or whatever your local dealer mixed up in his bathtub.

 Ever catch yourself opening your phone despite no notifications displaying on your screen that would prompt a response?

 It’s called Intermittent Variable Rewards (or the slot machine effect).